The other side of 50

 You can’t help but fall in love with Collioure, it’s full of love - romantic couples holding hands and sharing a passionate embrace.
 Something that is never frowned upon here, even my seventy-five-year-old housekeeper Mimi would share a lingering kiss on the lips of her husband Giovanni who would bring her to work every day.
 Love is all around me at the moment, I had lost faith in it in England but here it's a strong part of their culture, they live for love, creativity and good food.

 Cupid’s arrow hit Pierre that afternoon and I went home with two dogs, not one.
 Patti, Pierre's new girlfriend had a long matted coat, she smelt like car oil but it didn’t deter Pierre who followed her around the house besotted by her.
-Patti wasn’t timid or shy, she was sassy and confident until I put her in the bath and then she became a drama queen.
+Patti wasn’t timid, she was sassy and confident until I put her in the bath and then she became a drama queen.
 I laughed because she reminded me of Annie and the last time I saw her flapping about in my pond.
 For a moment I felt bad that I didn’t help her that night but that was a long time ago and there’s no point in dwelling on it, the chances of me seeing her again were very slim.

 Mimi my housekeeper was not happy with the mess we left in the bathroom and we were scalded like badly behaved children.
 She didn’t stay mad for long though, I was given a strong french coffee and a slice of her famous Tarte de pomme and the dogs who smelt wonderful got some cubes of pate.
 My expensive pate which Mimi thought was very funny.
 Mimi was a strong and well-respected woman in the community, she knew everyone and was always trying to match me up with single local ladies.
 I reluctantly agreed to go out to dinner with her daughter Hellen, it was awkward, Hellen told me that she was a lesbian but was afraid to tell her mother and father.
 Hellen and I drank a lot of wine that night, too much wine because she had gone home and told her parents that she liked women, not men.
 It was village gossip for a week but Hellen didn't care, she was just relieved that she didn't have to pretend anymore.
-I liked Hellen, she was very much like Mimi and I had no doubt that she would find the perfect woman for her.
+I liked Hellen, she was very much like Mimi and I did not doubt that she would find the perfect woman for her.

 I had to start working again and I converted one of the rooms in the house into an office with plenty of space to lay out my drawings.
 There was a need for a freelance architect in the village and surrounding areas and I enjoyed meeting people and helping them bring their visions to life.
 Mimi had recommended my services to her best friend Madame Bertrand who lived in a big house on the hillside.
 I decided to walk to her house for our first meeting and took Pierre and his girlfriend Patti with me.
 I was a bit jealous of my dogs, I didn’t get so much attention off Pierre anymore now he had a female in his life.
 I had forgotten how nice it was to have a partner, someone to do things with.
 It was ridiculous that I was envious of my dog’s life, mind you, Patti didn’t give him the grief my ex-wife gave me.
 Who, as it happened, came out as a lesbian once my brother dumped her.
 He decided to exchange her for a younger model, good for him.